vpro/hotel-spieker/README.md

 To test the game with local code:
 - npm install
 - use ngrok to start url-forwarding: `ngrok http 8080`
-- start server using the resulting ngrok url, for instance:`URL=https://d90a3f22.ngrok.io npm run start`
+- start server using the resulting ngrok url, for instance:`URL=https://d90a3f22.ngrok.io npm run start` (ALWAYS USE HTTPS)
 - configure fullfilment in dialogflow (set fullfillement url to `https://d90a3f22.ngrok.io/app`)

 When using 'test in Google assistant':